Technology gave us infinite freedom.

-Technology gave us infinite freedom, to work from anywhere, learn anything, live entirely alone.
+We can work from anywhere, learn anything, live entirely alone.

 It made everything easier, except being together.

-It broke proximity, the missing layer in the modern stack.
+In freeing us from offices, schedules, and places, it broke proximity, the missing layer in the modern stack.

 Now, an entire generation lives perfectly independent lives, yet lacks the basic infrastructure of belonging.